sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 <small>*A checksum is an ID generated from the contents of a file or data.
 Even a small change in the data will produce a completely different ID.</small>

-This means it's impossible to change the contents of any file or directory without Git knowing about it.
+This means it's **impossible** to change the contents of any file or directory without Git knowing about it.
 This ensures the integrity of your codebase.

+---

 ## Only* adds

-Almost all actions in Git only add data to the database.
+*Almost* **all** actions in Git **only add** data to the database.

 This means it's very hard to lose data, and you can always go back to previous versions of your codebase.
 Which is the main reason version control exists in the first place.

 <small>*There are some commands that can remove data, but they are not commonly used and require explicit action.</small>

+---

 ## Three States